harmony-one/h/progress/rikako-hatoya.md

 2025-05-10 Sat: Continued testing with portfolio tracker to see if any incorrect values returned.
-Slight work on cleaning and merging code for Pendle PT and LP.
+Work on cleaning and merging code for Pendle PT and LP into one file.

 2025-05-09 Fri: Added Pendle PT fixed yield calculation by writing script to fetch PT mint timestamp, fetch PT discount, and calculate APY at time of deposit.
 Refactored code and opened PR [here](https://github.com/harmony-one/shadow-scraper/pull/8).